chetan4131/interview-que-set/react-questions.md

    - The Virtual DOM is a lightweight copy of the actual DOM.
 React uses it to improve performance by updating only the parts of the actual DOM that have changed, rather than re-rendering the entire DOM.

 # Explain  React Hooks.
     - React Hooks are functions that let you use state and other React features in functional components.
+    - In other words, hooks are the functions that make functional component work like class components.
-Hooks provide a way to use state and lifecycle methods in functional components, which were previously only possible in class components.
+    - (OR) Hooks provide a way to use state and lifecycle methods in functional components, which were previously only possible in class components.
 # What is jsx?
 JSX (JavaScript XML) is a syntax extension for JavaScript, commonly used with React to describe what the UI should look like.
 1. Syntax: JSX looks similar to HTML but it is used within JavaScript code.
 It allows you to write HTML-like code directly in your JavaScript files.